menggedu/DISCOVER/README.md

 # Copyright statement

-The code of this repository is developed for PDE discovery tasks based on the framework of DSO , and the copyright of the main code is owned by the original authors of DSO and the organizations to which they belong.
+The code of this repository is developed specifically for PDE discovery tasks based on the framework of [DSO](https://github.com/brendenpetersen/deep-symbolic-optimization).
 This repository is not available for commercial use.